 Houghton-in-Tanzania is a program of Houghton College in East Africa that offers junior and senior students an opportunity to experience life as most Africans themselves experience it.
 Students are exposed to African history, anthropology, environment, languages, politics, and religion.
 Extended trips away from the campus site include visits to nearby game reserves and Wahehe and Maasai tribal villages.
 Elective course options vary from year to year but the following three core courses are required: East African Culture (3), East African History (3), Wildlife Behavior (3/4).
 (A minimum 2.75 GPA is required.)
-Due to the program’s popularity, please apply a year in advance.
+Due to the program’s popularity, please apply a year in advance through our office.
+Preliminary application here. .
 Houghton in Tanzania Homepage

-African Ecology (South Africa): Organization for Tropical Studies (Duke University)
+African Ecology and Conservation in South Africa: Organization for Tropical Studies (Duke University)